gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 #linebreak()
 Found failure sequence for input: $x = 0, z = 0, y = 2640$.

-This concludes the concolic testing for this example, other input's can be found but they do not change the behavior of the program or find a new failure sequence.
+This concludes the concolic testing for this example, other input's can be found but they do not change the behaviour of the program or find a new failure sequence.
 For example; for $y$ a negative value my traverse the false branch, but does not significantly change the program output.

 // #colbreak()
 // === Iteration 5